khoa-nguyen-gft/myBrain/O36_cicd_monitoring/README.md

 ### What is difference between Metrics, Logs and Traces in Observability?
++ **Metrics**: Metrics are quantitative measurements of the health of a system.
+They can be used to track things like CPU usage, memory usage, and response times.
+    + Examples:
+        + Request/min
+        + Errors/hour
+        + Latency distribution
+        + Current CPU utilization
+        + Memory usage
 + **Logs**: Logs are a record of events that occur in a system.
 They can be used to track things like errors, exceptions, and other unexpected events.
-+ **Metrics**: Metrics are quantitative measurements of the health of a system.
-    + Regularly sampled data
-    + Numerical values
-        o Counters
-        o Distributions
-        o Gauges
-    + Examples:
-        o Request/min
-        o Errors/hour
-        o Latency distribution
-        o Current CPU utilization
-        o Memory usage
 + **Traceing**: Traces are a record of the path that a request takes through a system.
 They can be used to track the performance of arequest and to identify bottlenecks.
     + Time each microService took to process it
     + May include: